 Wi-Fi 6 Has More than Meets the Eye

-Wi-Fi 6E was announced by the Wi-Fi Alliance back in January 2020 and its foundation is identical to that of Wi-Fi 6.
-The only difference between the two protocols is that Wi-Fi 6E can also take advantage of the 6 GHz spectrum.
-Using an empty band like 6 GHz with large spectrum capacity means supported devices will have more bandwidth to work with and less traffic competition from other networks or devices.
+The Wi-Fi 6E standard was announced by the Wi-Fi Alliance back in January 2020 and its foundation is identical to that of Wi-Fi 6.
+The only difference between the two protocols is that Wi-Fi 6E can also take advantage of the 6 GHz spectra.
+Using an empty band like 6 GHz with a large spectrum capacity means supported devices will have more bandwidth to work with and less traffic competition from other networks or devices.

 Wi-Fi 6E’s market potential is inherently restricted because of its timing.
-By the time ISPs are ready to modernize gateways/routers and consumers upgrade their devices, Wi-Fi 7 will have already hit the market.
+By the time Internet Service Providers (ISPs) are ready to modernize gateways/routers and consumers upgrade their devices, the Wi-Fi 7 standard will have already hit the market.
 For many customers, sticking to base Wi-Fi 6 for a while and then transitioning to Wi-Fi 7 makes more sense than switching to Wi-Fi 6E now, only for it to be outdated shortly after.
 According to industry consultations, up to 40% of Original Equipment Manufacturers (OEMs) have considered skipping Wi-Fi 6E altogether and will shift focus straight to Wi-Fi 7 in early 2023.